yiranzhou/-LSRE--Yiran-Zhou-/Completions/ReflectiveReport.md

 ##Proof of Concept:
 ####1.Technique from Requirements Abstraction Model to break down requirements.

 To apply the RAM method, firstly I proposed some basic requirements and specified them in Step 1.
 The original requirements are not so many, but as the process of applying the RAM, there will be so many requirements.
-Then I placed them in Product Level, Feature Level, Function Level and Component Level in Step 2.
+Secondly, I placed them in Product Level, Feature Level, Function Level and Component Level in Step 2.
+Then I will use Early Requirements Triage to prioritize the requirements.
+What's moere, we can use the existing part of the requirements to speculate the process of applying thses methods in large scale requirement engineering.
+I will explain the detail after all steps finished.

 Step 1 Specify

+In this step, the requirements will be

 | ----- | Description | Reason/Benefit/Rationale| Restrictions/Risks |
 | :-------------: | :-------------: | :-------------: |:-------------: |